nazeyanehal/CodeAlpha_HangmanGame/README.md

-# CodeAlpha Hangman Game 🎯
+# Hangman Game 🎯

-This is a simple **console-based Hangman game** developed for the CodeAlpha Python Programming Internship.
+This is a simple **console-based Hangman game** developed for the **CodeAlpha Python Programming Internship**.
 The project demonstrates core Python skills and logical thinking in a fun way.

 ---